jakobzhao/geog571/lectures/lec07/readme.md

 The first step is to create a project working directory which holds all the files.
 To do that, we will create a project repository on github, and then sync the empty repository to your **working space** on local computer.
 If you have any question on how to conduct the above-mentioned operations, please refer to lab 1.

-### 2.2 Use an IDE (Webstorm) or command line to start up a server
+### 2.2 Use an IDE (Atom) or command line to start up a server

-To set up a local server, you can try Webstorm or python SimpleHTTPServer, such as:
+To set up a local server, you can try Atom or python SimpleHTTPServer, such as:

 ```bash
 $ python -m SimpleHTTPServer